Adeti1705/AI-Kinator/README.md

 - Google Gemini API for processing user questions.
 - Devvit (Blockposts) for simple Reddit integration.

-We initially considered a Web UI, but due to time constraints we simply stuck with blockposts for a smoother experience.
+We initially considered a Web UI, but due to time constraints, we simply stuck with blockposts for a smoother experience.

 🚧 Challenges We Ran Into
 - No Fixed Decision Tree: Unlike Akinator, our game required AI to handle unstructured guesses dynamically.